gcallah/Rationalism/md/Sorcery.md

 Marx, who was a keen observer of the social scene around him, could provide genuine insights into mid-19th-century European social relations.
 Hubbard, who had studied Buddhism, psychoanalysis, and cybernetics, could offer potential acolytes an interesting perspective on their psychological difficulties.
+Ayn Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR.

 Voegelin refers to this process as: "Replacing the first reality of experience by the second reality of imaginative construction, and endowing the imaginary reality with the appearance of truth by letting it absorb pieces of first reality" ("On Hegel," page 224).

-But this sort of sorcery is far from limited to Hegel; as Voegelin notes, it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
+And this sorcery is far more widespread than just the few thinkers I have mentioned; as Voegelin notes, it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
 225).